sbudh/Sailpoint/README.md

   return roleList;

-15.Write a rule to return all workflows with the “ LCMProvisioning “ type.
+Write a rule to return all workflows with the “ LCMProvisioning “ type.
   List workList = new ArrayList();
   QueryOptions qo = new QueryOptions();
   qo.addFilter(Filter.eq("type", "LCMProvisioning"));